Latest Country Reports

 c.
 Torture and Other Cruel, Inhuman, or Degrading Treatment or Punishment

-While the constitution and law prohibit such practices, security officials tortured and beat criminal suspects, prisoners, and individuals deemed critical of the government to extract confessions and as a form of punishment.
-There were reports, for example, that police and Ministry of National Security officers in the city of Dashoguz beat Jehovah’s Witness Aibek Salayev following his March arrest on allegedly fabricated charges of distributing pornographic materials.
+While the constitution and law prohibit such practices, Amnesty International (AI) reported security officials tortured and beat criminal suspects, prisoners, and individuals deemed critical of the government to extract confessions and as a form of punishment.
+According to AI reporting, forms of torture included pulling the genitals with pliers, electric shocks, and beatings with chair legs and plastic bottles filled with water.

-Article 16 of the 2009 Law on the Status and Social Protection of a Military Serviceman states that the government provides for the health and lives of members of the armed forces.
-Members of the military reported, however, that hazing of conscripts continued and involved violations of human dignity, including brutality and verbal abuse.
-In contrast with previous years, however, the prevalence of hazing reportedly was much lower.
+The law requires the government to protect the health and lives of members of the armed forces.
+Members of the military reported, however, that hazing of conscripts continued and involved violations of human dignity, including brutality.
+In 2014 two conscripts allegedly died due to hazing incidents, but there were no deaths reported during the year.
 Members of the military reported that officers responded to cases of abuse, inspected conscripts for signs of abuse, and punished abusers in some cases.
 Hazing of conscripts reportedly was more prevalent outside of Ashgabat.

 Prison and Detention Center Conditions

-Prison conditions were unsanitary, overcrowded, harsh, and life-threatening.
-Some facilities, such as the minimum security camp LBK-12 in Lebap Province, are located in areas where inmates experienced extremely harsh climate conditions, with excessive heat in the summers and frigid temperatures in the winter.
+Prison conditions were unsanitary, overcrowded, harsh, and life threatening.
+Some facilities, such as minimum security camp LBK-12 in Lebap Province, were in areas where inmates experienced extremely harsh climate conditions, with excessive heat in summer and frigid temperatures in winter.
 There were unconfirmed reports of physical abuse of prisoners by prison officials and other prisoners.

 Physical Conditions: Official data on the average sentence or numbers of prisoners, including incarcerated juveniles, were not available.
-According to a 2011 report submitted to the UN Committee Against Torture by Turkmenistan’s Independent Lawyers Association (TILA) and the Turkmen Initiative for Human Rights, the total imprisonment capacity in the penal colonies and prisons (excluding the military penal battalion) was 8,100 inmates.
-According to this report, however, the inmate population totaled as many as 26,720 persons in 2009, the most recent numbers available.
-This figure did not include detainees kept in pretrial detention facilities, police-run temporary holding facilities, occupational therapy rehabilitation centers, and the penal battalion.
-The detainees in pretrial detention facilities were predominantly individuals who had been sentenced but not transferred to penal colonies.
-The six pretrial detention facilities are reportedly designed for 1,120 persons, but they likely housed three to four times that number.
+Persons in pretrial detention facilities were predominantly individuals who had been sentenced but not transferred to penal colonies.
+The six pretrial detention facilities reportedly were designed for 1,120 persons, but they likely housed many times that number.

 Diseases, particularly tuberculosis (TB), were widespread.
-Due to overcrowding, officials reportedly held inmates diagnosed with TB and skin diseases with healthy detainees, contributing to the spread of disease.
-There continued to be concerns that the government did not adequately test and treat prisoners with TB before they were released into the general population, although the government claimed that it did so.
-The government reported that it transferred prisoners diagnosed with TB to a special Ministry of Interior hospital in Mary Province for treatment and arranged for continuing treatment for released prisoners at their residences.
+There were some reports that due to overcrowding officials held inmates diagnosed with TB and skin diseases with healthy detainees, contributing to the spread of disease.
+Nonetheless, a representative of an international organization reported that at least in and around Ashgabat, authorities held inmates with TB separately from healthy detainees.
+The Ministry of Internal Affairs stated that inmates with TB were also held separately from healthy inmates at the Dashoguz women’s prison.
+There continued to be concerns that the government did not adequately test and treat prisoners with TB before they returned to the general population, but the government claimed that it did so.
+The government reported that it transferred male prisoners diagnosed with TB to a special Ministry of Interior hospital in Mary Province for treatment and arranged for continuing treatment for released prisoners at their residences.

-The nutritional value of prison food was poor, and many prisoners suffered from malnutrition.
-Prisoners depended on relatives to supplement inadequate prison food supplies.
-Some family members and inmates stated that prison officials sometimes confiscated these food parcels.
-The availability of potable water could not be confirmed.
+The nutritional value of prison food was poor, and prisoners suffered from malnutrition.
+Prisoners depended on relatives to supplement inadequate prison food.
+Some family members and inmates stated prison officials occasionally confiscated food parcels.
+It was not possible to determine whether potable water was available.

-Administration: According to relatives, some prisoners were unable to receive supplies, and family members often were denied access to the prisoners.
-The government did allow foreign diplomats to access prisoners held on criminal charges who were nationals of their countries.
-There was no information available on the quality of prison recordkeeping.
-The government did not report whether prisoners were permitted religious observance and reported no systematic monitoring of prison and detention center conditions.
+Administration: According to relatives, prison authorities denied food, medical, and other supplies brought by family members to some prisoners and sometimes denied them access to prisoners.
+The government allowed foreign diplomats to access nationals of their countries in detention facing criminal charges.
+The government did not provide information on prison recordkeeping, whether prisoners were permitted religious observance, or on systematic monitoring of prison and detention center conditions.
 Alternatives to sentencing for nonviolent offenders included suspended sentences, fines, and garnishment of wages.
-It was not known if a prison ombudsman existed.
+It was not known whether a prison ombudsman existed.

 d.
 Arbitrary Arrest or Detention